atoft/atoft.github.io/_posts/2020-10-25-some-minor-site-updates.md

 ![The old animated banner.](/images/posts/2020-site-updates/old-banner.png)

 I decided to scrap the animated banner and [replace it](/) with a background of logos/icons which I moved from another part of the page.
-They're intended to reference some of the projects that I've worked on and tools that I've used (although maybe some of them need swapping out at some point).
+They're intended to reference some of the projects that I've worked on and tools that I've used (although some of them probably need swapping out at some point).

 ![The banner as of October 2020.](/images/posts/2020-site-updates/new-banner.png)